 It is the goal of the Housing Authority of Gloucester County (HAGC) to promote and provide safe and sanitary housing to program participants.
 If bed bugs or vermin are present, it is responsibility of the landlord to ensure that the dwelling unit and its equipment be sanitary condition and free of vermin and rodent infestation.
 It is the responsibility of the tenant to work cooperatively with the landlord and/or extermination professional to ensure the successful elimination of infestations.
-It is imperative that all parties (Tenant, Landlord, and Extermination Professional) work together towards a common goal, extermination and elimination.
+It towards a common goal, extermination and elimination.
 To assist HAGC in its goal, HAGC requests that the following information be completed by the landlord upon completion of treatment (within seventy-two (72) hours of initial determination that treatment is necessary).
 Date unit was treated: Type of treatment provided (methods, products used, areas treated: Did tenant complete required pre-treatment activities: Was follow up treatment recommended by Extermination Professional?
-If yes, provide date when follow up treatment will be provided: Landlord Statement of Certification I, Landlord Signature Date
+If yes, provide date when follow up treatment will be provided: Landlord Statement of Certification I,, certify that I have had the unit located at professionally treated by a licensed extermination professional in order to eliminate the presence of vermin infestations.
+Landlord Signature Date